kwasniew/ads/README.md

 `webapp`: https://web-ads.netlify.app/ (make sure to disable your adblock)

-`ad-tracker`: https://adtracker.herokuapp.com/ (this app needs about 30 second to wake up after the first access)
+`ad-tracker`: https://adtracker.herokuapp.com/ (this app needs about 30 second to wake up after the first access and cleans database after each deployment)

 ## Diagrams and Architecture Decision Records (ADRs)